 - Click SAVE.

-PRO TIP: If you have a long list of locations or if you plan to use the same list for multiple projects you can import the list.
-Place all locations in a single column and label the column "Location Name" (see image below).
-Save as a xls, xlsx, or csv file.
+PRO TIP: If you have a long list of locations or if you plan to use the same list for multiple projects you can import the list by selecting the Import Locations button.
+Format your location information exactly like the image below and save it as a xls or xlsx file.
 Choose the file and click IMPORT.

 Add Location Question to Survey